13th Carabinieri Regiment

-The 13th Carabinieri Regiment "Friuli Venezia Giulia" (13° Reggimento Carabinieri "Friuli Venezia Giulia") is a Regiment of the mobile organization of the Carabinieri, part of the 2nd Carabinieri Mobile Brigade.
+The 13th Carabinieri Regiment "Friuli Venezia Giulia" (13° Reggimento Carabinieri "Friuli Venezia Giulia") is a unit of the Carabinieri of Italy.
+It is based in Gorizia and subordinated to the 2nd Carabinieri Mobile Brigade.

-The Regiment, based in Gorizia, was established in 2001 from the elevation of the pre-existing Battalion to a higher level, is a mobile unit with a propensity for foreign deployment.

-The 13th Carabinieri Regiment “Friuli Venezia Giulia” is made up of three operational companies plus a Command and Services Company.
-Among the various commanders of the Unit, there was Lieutenant Colonel Gianfrancesco Siazzu, who later became General Commander of the Carabinieri.

 History

 Second World War

 On 21 December 1940, the "XIII Mobilized Royal Carabinieri Battalion" was established with personnel drawn from the Carabinieri Territorial Legion of Bologna.
-The Battalion was deployed on the Albanian front.
-On 8 September 1943, following the armistice of Cassibile, the Battalion was disbanded.
+The battalion was deployed to the Albanian front.
+On 8 September 1943, the battalion was disbanded after the armistice of Cassibile.

-Mobile battalion
+Cold War

-On 5 November 1947, the Mobile Carabinieri Battalion "Gorizia" was established in Padua, under the local Carabinieri Territorial Legion, in order to meet the needs of the eastern border, to contribute to public order and security services and to participate in relief operations for the populations in case of disasters.
+On 5 November 1947, the Mobile Carabinieri Battalion "Gorizia" was established in Padua under the local Carabinieri Legion.
+It was tasked with border and domestic security.

-On 31 January 1948, the Battalion moved from the capital of Padua to Gorizia and then, on 1 March 1950, assumed the name of "XIII Carabinieri Mobile Battalion" and passed, on the following 1 November, under the control of the Carabinieri Territorial Legion of Udine.